dchandak99/buffer-overflow/Stack_based/README.md

-# Stack Based Buffer Overflow
+# Buffer Overflow Vulnerability

 The attack can be demonstrated by running run.sh.
 Let us go through it.

-## Initial Setup of the Machine
+## Initial Setup of the Virtual Machine

 To make our attack easier, we first need to disable address space randomization, a defense against buffer overflows making guessing addrsses in